 "Oh, don't be embarrassed, snuffy.
 I'm just teasing.
 It'd be a Mets cap."
-Lorelai playfully flirts.
+Lorelai flirts, playfully.

-Feeling awkward enough, Luke tried to hurry this thing along.
-"Uh, Mary, could you possibly leave me and little missus alone for just a minute?"
+"Uh.
+Mary, could you possibly leave me and the little misses alone for just a minute?"
+Luke asks the realtor.

-"I promise we won't do anything dirty."
+"I promise we don't do anything dirty."
 Lorelai giggles as she pokes at Luke's face.

 "You make it too easy."

 "Oh, relax, snuffy.
 What do you think?"
 She asks as she looks around the room.

 "Okay, then, break it down.
 List your concerns."

 "Well, it's too big."